socomsystems/documentation/developer_manual/android_library/index.rst

 You might want to start with doing one or two `good first issues <https://github.com/nextcloud/android/labels/good%20first%20issue>`_ to get into the code and note our :doc:`../general/index`.

-Nextcloud Android library
+cyfrSpaces Android library
 -------------------------

-This document will describe how to the use Nextcloud Android Library.
-The Nextcloud Android Library allows a developer to communicate with any Nextcloud server; among the features included are file synchronization, upload and download of files, delete or rename files and folders, etc.
+This document will describe how to the use cyfrSpaces Android Library.
+The cyfrSpaces Android Library allows a developer to communicate with any Nextcloud server; among the features included are file synchronization, upload and download of files, delete or rename files and folders, etc.